JuliaDecisionFocusedLearning/DecisionFocusedLearningBenchmarks.jl/docs/src/benchmark_interfaces.md

 end
 ```

-The `DataSample` provides flexibility - not all fields need to be populated depending on the benchmark type and use case.
+The `DataSample` provides flexibility, not all fields need to be populated depending on the benchmark type and use.

 ### Benchmark Type Hierarchy